 The EGS is a non-profit organization; it is tax exempt.

 Since 27 June 2007, The EGS has been incorporated under the name of “EGS European Graduate School Foundation” (EGSF) as an independent foundation with legal domicile in Saas-Fee, Switzerland.
 It is registered in Switzerland under the company identification number CH-600.7.013.087-7 and is being supervised as a non-profit foundation by the Swiss Federal Department of the Interior in Bern.
 The Foundation EGSF has three founding members, the EGIS Foundation in Zurich, the Canton of Wallis, and the Municipality of Saas-Fee; all members are represented on the EGSF Board of Trustees.
 Since 2016, the Foundation EGSF is recognized as a voluntary organization in Malta.
 Since February 2017, Friends of The European Graduate School Inc. has been established in New York as a not-for-profit company for the purposes of fundraising.

 The EGSF Foundation is governed by a board of trustees.
-Within The European Graduate School / EGS the Board of Trustees is responsible for the development of the university’s long-term strategy, for the search and appointment of the University Executive Committee, and for the acceptance of the Annual Financial Results and the Annual Budgets of the university.
+Within The European Graduate School / EGS the Board of Trustees is responsible for the development of the institution’s long-term strategy, for the search and appointment of the institution Executive Committee, and for the acceptance of the Annual Financial Results and the Annual Budgets of the institution.

 Prof. Dr. Christopher Fynsk